 Step 4: Pick Your Platforms

-Start with 2–3 social media channels.
-You don’t need them all.
-Pick based on where your people hang out:
+Start with 2–3 social media channels based on where your audience is active:

 • B2B?
 Go for LinkedIn and Twitter.